Introduction

 Those qualities sound simple, but they are what make the output portable.

 A reusable retrospective gives the next project a head start.
 It lets a team recognize a pattern earlier, choose a better review sequence, or avoid rebuilding the same judgment from memory.
+That is the real payoff.
+The retrospective becomes part of team operating logic, not just a document stored after the fact.

 A project retrospective template is most useful when it changes the next project